Vyral/base-template/_drafts/dont-let-these-common-buyer-fears-wreck-your-home-search.md

 {% include youtube.html %}

-To have a successful home purchase, there are certain buyer fears you need to overcome.
+<center>To have a successful home purchase, there are certain buyer fears you need to overcome.</center>

 As a buyer, if you can acknowledge your fears about the home buying process, you can overcome them and move forward with your purchase with clarity, courage, and commitment.